peers/peerjs/docs/api.md

 **Warning: This cannot be undone; the respective peer object will no longer be able to create or receive any connections and its ID will be forfeited on the (cloud) server.**

-### peer.isConnected()
+### peer.disconnected

-Returns true if there is an active connection to the PeerServer.
+Is false if there is an active connection to the PeerServer.

-### peer.isDestroyed()
+### peer.destroyed

-Returns true if this peer is destroyed and can no longer be used.
+Is true if this peer is destroyed and can no longer be used.

 ### Event: 'connection'